ckane/ckane-dotconfig-nvim/README.md

 tool to prompt you for a `sudo` credential on-demand during update.
 Otherwise, you'll have to install/update it manually with `npm -g install mcp-hub`.

+Additionally, in order to configure additional servers beyond a couple built-in ones, a configuration file needs to be written to `~/.config/mcphub/servers.json`.
+An example of this file is located at [`mcphub/servers.json`](./mcphub/servers.json).
+This configuration contains some example MCP servers I use, including the public GitHub one.
+You'll need to create a new GitHub PAT and add it to the appropriate place in the file in order to use it.

 ## GenAI LLM Code Gneration

 This configuration installs `CodeCompanion`, `Avante`, and `Copilot`/`CopilotChat`.